May 2, 2022

 A lease takeover in Canada can cost between $300 and $500.
 The cost and terms will be outlined in the original agreement.

-A lease takeover is a good option to get a new vehicle at a lower monthly price or for the short term.
-From a seller's perspective, it's an effective option to get out of a current agreement and free up finances.
-Weigh your options and make sure this option is the right decision for you before you move forward.
+You can roll your current costs into a new one or buy it out, or you can consider a lease takeover.
+From a seller's perspective, a takeover is an effective option to get out of a current agreement and free up finances.
+Weigh your options, compare auto insurance quotes and make sure this option is the right decision for you before moving forward.